plofknaapje/2AMC15-2023-DIC/README.md

 # 2AMC15-2023-DIC

 Welcome to 2AMC15 Data Intelligence Challenge!.
-This is the repository containing the challenge environment code of group 10.
+This is the repository containing the challenge environment code.

 ## Quickstart